Excel Color Index Formula

 finding color index value from Excel

-To access the Visual Basic for Applications (VBA) editor in Excel, start by going to the Developer tab.
+• To access the Visual Basic for Applications (VBA) editor in Excel, go to the Developer tab.

 navigate through the developer tab to open the visual basic

-• Next, navigate to the Insert menu and choose Module.
+• Navigate to the Insert menu and choose Module.

 adding module in VBA window

-• At this point, a new white page will appear on the left side of the window, where you can type or copy the following custom code.
+A new white page will appear on the left side of the window.

 Function GetHEXcode(FCell As Range) As String